Suburb overview

 Rental Yield

-Moderate rental coverage: rent of $270/week covers 78% of a $1,500/month mortgage, leaving a $330/month gap that an investor bridges with equity, depreciation and tax benefits.
+Moderate rental coverage at the 2021 Census: rent of $270/week covered 78% of a $1,500/month mortgage, a $330/month gap bridged with equity, depreciation and tax benefits.
+Re-check with current rents and rates before committing.

 ⚠️